Eastern Sierra and Mono Lake Workshop

 We will be helping you and photographing with you from sunrise to sunset, with a break for breakfast and lunch, during the entire duration of the workshop.

 All monies are non-refundable.
 If you cancel participation in this workshop your registration fees may be transferred towards registration in another Beaux Arts Photography workshop under certain conditions.
 Transfer of fees to another workshop is not automatic and is decided solely by Beaux Arts Photography as a courtesy.
 We reserve the right to decide whether to transfer your fees to another workshop or not.
-You must register for another workshop within one year from the starting date of the workshop you originally registered for.
+You must register for another workshop scheduled one year or less from the starting date of the workshop you originally registered for.
 If you need more time we may be able to extend the transfer time beyond 1 year.
 Participants transferring from another workshop will be registered for this other workshop in excess of the regular number of participants.
-We can only accept four transfers for this workshop.
-We cannot transfer your registration to the Summit.
+We can only accept two transfers per workshop.
 If you decide to attend a higher priced workshop, or if the workshop fee has increased, the difference in cost between the two workshops will be charged to your credit card when you notify us that you want to sign up for this other workshop.
+A ten percent transfer fee may be applied at the time of transfer.
+In order to get a transfer credit you can only cancel one workshop, Summit or seminar per calendar year.
 Your registration is guaranteed only when we have payment in full.
 We reserve the right to change this policy at any time.
 Workshop fees can only be transferred to another workshop and cannot be used towards purchase of a product such as mats, portfolio cases, CD or DVD tutorials, prints, portfolios, or other.
 Workshop fees cannot be transferred towards purchase of the Mastery Workshop DVDs.
 We cannot transfer consulting fees towards workshop registration.
 If this workshop is cancelled by us you will receive a full refund.
 By registering for this workshop you agree to this policy.

 Beaux Arts Photography, Beautiful-Landscape.com, Alain Briot, Natalie Briot, guides, and cooperating agents aim to provide every participant a safe, educational, and enjoyable experience.
 We act solely as agents for you regarding accommodations, special activities, and travel, by any means, and assume no liability for any act, error, omission, injury, loss, delay, mishap, or damage to persons or property arising from any cause during the course of the workshop or in transit thereto.
 We can accept no responsibility for losses or additional expenses due to delay or changes in the services to be provided.
 We reserve the right to change our arrangements should conditions necessitate, or to cancel any aspect of the workshop due to exceptional circumstances.
 In the event that we deem it necessary to cancel the workshop we will provide a full refund which the participant(s) acknowledges as full and final settlement.
 In the event of a workshop cancellation airline tickets, car rentals and hotel reservations associated with participation in this workshop will not be refunded.
 We recommend you purchase refundable airline tickets and make refundable car and hotel reservations.
 We also recommend you carry travel and camera equipment insurance.